A Wooden Puppet

 God spoke to Jonah, son of Amittai, ordering that he should hurry to the exceeding city of Nineveh and be an alarm to her people against a destruction purposed by Him, at whom her evil eyes were glaring.
 However, Jonah went away for Tarshish, thus disobeying God.
 [Verses 1 - 3, Chapter 1, Book of Jonah, Old Testament]

 Once upon a time, long before Christ's first advent, there was a city called Nineveh.
-Its location is in northern part of modern-day Iraq.
-It was one of the central cities of a great ancient empire Assyria, second only to the capital city Babylon, and, according to the author of Book of Jonah, it was so exceeding that for a traveler to cross the city it took three days.
+Its location is in northern part of modern-day Iraq, and there remain its ruins.
+It was one of the central cities of a great ancient empire Assyria, and was once the capital of it.
+Having a king of its own, Nineveh was a city-state as well.
+According to the author of Book of Jonah, it was so exceeding that it took three days for a traveler to cross it.

 And these gods, living or not, were far cry from the concept of a righteous and almighty being, the creator of the universe, and were more like Greek gods and goddesses, who fall short of the almightiness and, like human beings, can be unrighteous, sometimes setting examples of immoral nature.

-Thus, for Ninevites the gods they daily saw were not such terrible beings to fear.
-So, for example, in temples, where gods were usually wooden idols overlaid with gold or silver, which were cast from articles offered by lay worshippers, the priests would steal pieces from the gods for their private use.
-The priests' wives would pilfer the sacrifices offered to these gods and sell them, but would not give any to the poor or helpless.
-In fact, the general tendency was that the higher in religious hierarchy did a Ninevite rank, the less pious he or she turned.
-Gods were used by them to justify the hierarchy by which they could maintain their privileges, while they scarcely did justice to gods.
-On the other hand though, they employed the authority of gods to persecute those who were weak or ignorant to miseries by abusing religious doctrines; hence, people professing to be devoted to gods were even more apt to sin than those who fear the voice of their own conscience.
+Thus, for many Ninevites the gods they daily saw were not such terrible beings to fear.
+But authorities exalted gods to extract wealth from the citizens.
+So, for example, in temples, where gods were usually wooden idols overlaid with gold or silver plates, which were cast from articles offered by worshippers, the priests would steal pieces from the gods for their private use.
+Their wives would pilfer the sacrifices offered to these gods and sell them, but would not give any to the poor.
+In fact, the general tendency was that the higher in hierarchy did a Ninevite rank, the less pious he or she turned.
+Gods were used by them to justify the hierarchy by which they could maintain their privileges, while they scarcely did justice to the gods.

 Incidentally, an oracle is a message given by a god to human beings, and it can easily be suspected that there were no small number of pseudo-oracles that were concocted by priests or prophets coerced by a pressure from an authority such as a king or a governor, who plotted to urge the people into a certain movement in his favor.
 If so, it should not have been unusual for prophets or diviners, like Jonah, to escape from "god".
-The author was at a loss whether to adopt an interpretation that Jonah did escape from God or that he merely escaped from the king of Nineveh who tried to make him propagate a fake prophecy to remedy the insecurity of his city, with a promise that he would give the prophet a high-ranking priesthood or the like.
+The present author was at a loss whether to adopt an interpretation that Jonah did escape from God or that he merely escaped from the king of Nineveh, who tried to make him propagate a fake prophecy to remedy the insecurity of his city, with a possible promise such as he would give the Hebrew prophet a high-ranking priesthood in Nineveh (which seemed to have happened in any event).
 The author eventually decided to swallow Jonah's miracle, and hence his fish.

 God said to Jonah, "Let me give Nineveh one last chance for survival.
 You, my prophet, are to go to Nineveh and instruct the people to repent and abstain from evildoings.
 If they listen to you and repent, well and good, I shall stay my hands from Nineveh.
 If they do not, I shall put out Nineveh from the earth."

-"My God" Jonah answered, "what are you saying?
+"My God!"
+Jonah retorted, "what are you saying?
 You want me to go to Nineveh to help them avoid your punishment?
 Why?
 Have you forgotten?
 Nineveh is my enemy!
 You well know that, when I was merely an infant boy, my father and mother were murdered by the plunderers from Nineveh before my eyes.
-I was so shocked I swooned, and when I came to myself I had lost all my memories; I even could not recall my name.
-Every item of value was taken away and the roof of our house was burnt down by them.
+I was so shocked I swooned, and when I came to myself I had lost all my memories - I even could not tell my name.
+Every item of value was taken away from our house and the roof was burnt down.
 Then, many young men and women were captured and taken to Nineveh in chains and fetters.
 They were crying crazily.
 A huge number of cattle were stolen too.
 Left an orphan, I would have starved to death if it weren't for the fig tree that grew and spread over my roofless house.

-"I declare the scoundrels of Nineveh are not fit to live a minute longer on this earth of your creation, my Lord!
+"I declare the scoundrels of Nineveh are not fit to live a moment longer on this earth of your creation, my Lord!
 Their destruction has long been my wish, as you well know.
-Please let that wish of mine come true at last!
+Please let that wish of mine at last come true!
 And, oh my Lord, why is this softening?
 What's the matter with you?
 They don't deserve your love a bit!
-And, why me now?
-Why do you choose me to do this?
+And, why me?
+Why pick me to do this?
 Go and alarm the wicked Ninevites?
 I know it'll be a false alarm!
-I know you are merciful and forgiving.
-You never cease thinking twice about punishment and you soon pardon the bad ones.
+I know you are merciful and forgiving; you never cease thinking twice about punishment and you soon pardon the bad ones.
 I know you are going to do the same to the wicked Ninevites! …But who am I to argue?
 It's your business.
-Only, please do not make me the one to carry out your business.
+Only, please do not make me carry out your business.
 It crashes me!
 Please spare me from this hateful mission."

 "Jonah, Ninevites are waiting for you.
 Hasten to Nineveh."